 - Take the Praxis II Subject Assessment and Principles of Learning and Teaching (PLT) tests.
 Students must report the scores to The University of Southern Mississippi (school code #1479) prior to awarding of degree.

-Teacher education programs at The University of Southern Mississippi meet the professional competency standards for licensure in Mississippi.
-Students who intend to seek licensure in another state should verify that their program of study meets the desired state's licensure requirements.
+Professional Licensure Disclosure: Teacher education programs at The University of Southern Mississippi are designed to meet the professional competency standards for licensure in Mississippi.
+The University of Southern Mississippi cannot determine whether any program leads to licensure in any state other than Mississippi.
+It is recommended that students who intend to seek licensure in another state verify that their program of study meets the desired state's licensure requirements.
 For assistance with out-of-state licensure questions, please refer to the Professional Licensure Disclosures webpage.